coatlessali/UltraNix/README.md

 * Mouse sensitivity is *really* low.
 * Steamworks SDK Plugin and BepInEx cannot be loaded simultaneously.
 Doing so will cause a hang on the initial loading screen.
 * Movie does not play in the Hall of Shame.
 (Something to do with how the video is encoded?)
 * The Level Colloquially Known as 5-S's TV is missing its screen texture, making the tube transparent.
+(Something to do with how the video is encoded?)
 * ULTRAKILL.app will crash if `Preferences`, `Saves`, and `CyberGrind` are not either present or symlinked in `ULTRAKILL.app/`.
 The script now handles this for you.

 ## Known Issues (Linux)